Understanding Cat Food Labels: What Every Cat Owner Should Know

 3) Ingredient List: What Comes First

-Ingredients appear in descending order by weight.
-Whole meats contain water, so they may weigh more than concentrated meals.
+Ingredients are listed in descending order by weight.
+Whole meats carry water, so they may weigh more than concentrated “meals.”
+Reading beyond the first line helps you judge overall balance and whether proteins are outnumbered by starches or vague items.

-- Named whole meats—chicken, turkey, salmon—near the top is a good sign.
+- Named meats up top (chicken, turkey, salmon) are a good sign.

-- Be careful with vague phrases like “meat by-products” or “animal digest.”
+- Be cautious with vague terms: “meat by-products,” “animal digest,” “meat flavor.”

 4) Decoding Common Ingredients